Thanks for your message, and for your interest in Crossref.

 I have copied below some general information on Crossref membership, and on our fees, for reference.
 Unfortunately it would not be possible for you to take out Crossref membership as an individual for the purposes of registering a DOI for this textbook, as Crossref membership is not open to individuals.
 This is because Crossref membership brings with it certain obligations pertaining to the long-term stewardship of metadata associated with DOIs to which it is difficult for individuals to commit.

 You need to be a member of the Crossref organisation in order to get a DOI prefix so you can register DOIs and metadata about your published content with us.
 We then share this metadata with the scholarly community through our free, open APIs.

-You need to apply in the name of the organisation that is responsible for your published content, rather than in the name of an individual journal or conference.
+You need to apply in the name of the organisation that is responsible for the long term stewardship of your content, rather than in the name of an individual journal or conference.
 You’ll then be able to use this single, central member account to register DOIs for all the content that your organisation publishes.

-As a member, you have obligations to your fellow members and the wider scholarly community - these include registering your content with us (so registering a DOI, a resolution URL, and a lot of other metadata), keeping that metadata up-to-date, and displaying your DOIs on the landing page for your content items.
-You’ll need a unique landing page for each item that you register.
-This landing page needs to include full bibliographic information for the content you are registering and a way to access the full text of the content.
-You also need to ensure that you use DOIs in your article references.
+As a member, you have obligations to your fellow members and the wider scholarly community.
+These include registering your content with us (so registering a DOI, a resolution URL, and a lot of other metadata), keeping that metadata up-to-date, and displaying your DOIs on a unique landing page for each of your content items.
+This landing page needs to include full bibliographic information for the specific item you are registering, plus a way to access the full text.
+You also need to ensure that you use DOIs to identify any works in your reference lists.
 When you join, you agree to these membership terms.